QMamba: On First Exploration of Vision Mamba for Image Quality Assessment: Method

 \subsubsection{StylePrompt Generation (SPG)}

-In a multi-stage network architecture, as images progress through each stage of the network, we learn a set of prompts \( P_s \in \mathbb{R}^{N \times 1 \times 1\times {C} }\), containing N prompt components designed to generate affine parameters for style adaptation.
-These prompts are specifically utilized to inject the distortion style of the current image into the features \( F_i \in \mathbb{R}^{\hat{H} \times \hat{W} \times \hat{C}} \), facilitating learning of the style pertinent to the current domain.
-We have devised a straightforward StylePrompt Generation stage where the prompt components \( P_s \) are initially formed as a set of learnable parameters, interacting with the incoming features to embed distortion information.
+We designed the StylePrompt Generation phase to facilitate the creation of prompts and their interaction with the original features.
+In a multi-stage network architecture, as images progress through each stage of the network, we learn a set of prompts \( P_s \in \mathbb{R}^{N\!\times\!1\!\times\!1\!\times\!C} \), containing N prompt components designed to generate affine parameters for style adaptation.
+These prompts are specifically utilized to inject the distortion information of the current data into the features \( F_i \in \mathbb{R}^{\hat{H} \times \hat{W} \times \hat{C}} \), facilitating learning of the style pertinent to the target domain.

 To enable the prompt components to extract specific style information from the input stream dynamically, we predict the weights for different prompt components based on the input features.
 This process involves performing a global pooling on the current layer’s features followed by applying a softmax function to obtain the weights for the prompt group.
 These weights are then applied to the multiple prompt components to amalgamate them into a new prompt \( P_f \), effectively encapsulating the current style information.
-The operation can be succinctly summarized by the following formula:
+The operation can be briefly summarized by the following formula: